sanand0/til/til.md

   ug --bool 'word1 word2 -word3'    # must contain word1 AND word2, but NOT word3
-  ug --bool '("foo bar") OR baz'    # grouped expressions and OR ug --bool 'word1 NEAR/5 word2'    # match when words are within 5 tokens/words
+  ug --bool '("foo bar") OR baz'    # grouped expressions and OR ug --bool 'word1 NEAR/5 word2'    # match when words are within 5 tokens/words ug -Z2 'word'                     # allows up to 2 typos in 'word'
   ```
 - 18 Nov 2025.
 Fixing laptop issues is clearly a whole lot easier with an AI chatbot.
 I fixed these Ubuntu issues purely using Claude.
 It told me what to run.
 I ran it, shared the output, it diagnosed, told me what to do next, etc. until the issues were fixed.
 For example:
   - My keyboard shortcuts stopped working.
 It turned out I edited my [media-keys.dconf](https://github.com/sanand0/scripts/blob/29be5c4d79b5d75e96677aa1a850d273833caea8/setup/media-keys.dconf) and removed the trailing slash. [#](https://claude.ai/chat/1ba03ff1-627d-44bb-8c80-ef5f5c18f90d)